openwisp/openwisp-firmware-upgrader/docs/user/scheduled-mass-upgrades.rst

 Schedule** and **Cancel** buttons.
 Rescheduling can change the launch time, the group and location filters, the *persistent* flag and the firmwareless option; the build and its upgrade options are fixed once the batch is created.
-As soon as the scheduled time passes and the batch starts, nothing can be changed any more.
+After the batch starts, its schedule and other editable fields can no longer be changed, but an ``in-progress`` batch can still be cancelled.

 .. image:: https://raw.githubusercontent.com/openwisp/openwisp-firmware-upgrader/docs/docs/images/1.4/scheduled-mass-upgrade-detail.png
     :target: https://raw.githubusercontent.com/openwisp/openwisp-firmware-upgrader/docs/docs/images/1.4/scheduled-mass-upgrade-detail.png